Home

 η Crucis (eta Crucis)

-η Crucis is a double giant star in the constellation of Crux.
+η Crucis is a double giant star of spectral class F2 in the constellation of Crux.

 η Crucis visual magnitude is 4.15.
-Because of its moderate brightness, η Crucis should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, η Crucis is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 4.15